TypingHare/database2-uml/phase2/README.md

 * MariaDB - `15.x`
 * Apache (httpd) - `2.4.x`

 Move all the files in `src` to the httpd main document root, and visit the index file (`index.html`) by `localhost/`.
-In the index page, you are required to log in to the system.
-The application will redirect you to different dashboard pages based on your account type associated with the email.
-However, you can access to different dashboard pages by the following URLs:
+On the index page, you are required to log in to the system.
+The application will redirect you to different dashboard pages based on the account type associated with the email.
+However, you can access different dashboard pages by the following URLs:

 - Admin Dashboard Page: `localhost/admin.php`
 - Instructor Dashboard Page: `localhost/instructor.php?instructor_id=1`